Automated External Defibrillator (AED)

 Statistics of Early Defibrillation For every minute that passes without defibrillation, a victim's chance for survival decreases 10 percent.
 Public Access Defibrillation (PAD) programs can increase survival rates for out-of-hospital SCA victims from below 5 percent to as high as 50 percent.
 Estimates state that widespread public availability and use of automated external defibrillators (AEDs) could save as many as 50,000 American lives each year.
 On average, it takes EMS teams in the U.S. 6 to 12 minutes to arrive on the scene.
 90-95 percent of all SCA victims die.
 Documented AED programs have shown that survival rates can increase to 70 percent or more when an AED program is in place.

-A written and structured Emergency Action Plan (EAP) is recommended for every school, sports team and organization that works directly with children.
-A well-practiced EAP is a critical component of being prepared in case of a cardiac emergency.
+A written and structured CERP is recommended for every school, sports team, camp and organization that works directly with children.
+A well-practiced CERP is a critical component of being prepared in case of a cardiac emergency.

 Good Samaritan laws have been passed in all fifty states that protect rescuers from civil immunity in cases where they volunteer to help.
 This legislation extends to the use of AEDs and applies as long as the rescuer is not paid to perform rescue skills as part of his job.
 Paramedics, EMTs, and emergency room personnel may not be covered by the same protection afforded to volunteer rescuers.